HEALTH

 If tonsillitis is recurring or particularly severe, additional tests like blood work or an imaging scan may be necessary to rule out complications or other health issues.

-The first step to know the best way to treat tonsillitis is to determine on whether the infection is caused by a bacteria or virus.
+The first step to knowing the best way to treat tonsillitis is to determine whether the infection is caused by a bacteria or virus.

 Viral tonsillitis usually resolves on its own, meaning your tonsils will eventually get better without the need for antibiotics.
 However, that does not mean you have to suffer through it in silence.
 There are plenty of treatments to help you manage symptoms and feel more comfortable while your body fights the virus.